-- Global Discovery Catalogue instances operate independently of each other; each Global Discovery Catalogue instance will hold all discovery metadata records.
-Global Discovery Catalogues do not need to synchronize between themselves. - A Global Discovery Catalogue is populated with discovery metadata records from a Global Cache instance, receiving messages about the availability of discovery metadata records via a Global Broker. - The subscription topic shall be cache/a/wis2/+/metadata/#. - A Global Discovery Catalogue should connect and subscribe to more than one Global Broker instance to ensure that no messages are lost in the event of a Global Broker failure.
-A Global Discovery Catalogue instance will discard duplicate messages as needed. - A Global Discovery Catalogue will validate that a discovery metadata record identifier's centreid token (see Manual on WIS, Volume II -Appendix F: WMO Core Metadata Profile) matches against the centre-id level of the topic from which it was published (see Manual on WIS, Volume II -Appendix D: WIS2 Topic Hierarchy), to ensure that discovery metadata is published by the authoritative organization. - A Global Discovery Catalogue will validate discovery metadata records against the WMO Core Metadata Profile (WCMP2).
+- Global Discovery Catalogues operate independently of each other; each Global Discovery Catalogue holds all discovery metadata records.
+Global Discovery Catalogues do not need to synchronize with each other. - A Global Discovery Catalogue is populated with discovery metadata records from a Global Cache and receives messages about the availability of discovery metadata records via a Global Broker. - The subscription topic shall be cache/a/wis2/+/metadata/#. - A Global Discovery Catalogue should connect to and subscribe to more than one Global Broker to ensure that no messages are lost in the event of a Global Broker failure.
+A Global Discovery Catalogue will discard duplicate messages as needed. - A Global Discovery Catalogue will verify that a discovery metadata record identifier's centre-id token (see Manual on WIS, Volume II Appendix F. WMO Core Metadata Profile (Version 2)) matches the centre-id level of the topic from which it was published (see Manual on WIS, Volume II Appendix D. WIS2 Topic Hierarchy) to ensure that discovery metadata are published by the authoritative organization. - A Global Discovery Catalogue will validate discovery metadata records against the WCMP2.
 Valid WCMP2 records will be ingested into the catalogue.
-Invalid or malformed records will be discarded and reported to the Global Monitor against the centre identifier associated with the discovery metadata record. - A Global Discovery Catalogue will only update discovery metadata records to replace links for dataset subscription and notification (origin) with their equivalent links for subscription at Global Broker instances (cache). - A Global Discovery Catalogue will periodically assess discovery metadata provided by NCs and DCPCs against a set of key performance indicators (KPIs) in support of continuous improvement.
-Suggestions for improvement will be reported to the Global Monitor against the centre identifier associated with the discovery metadata record. - A Global Discovery Catalogue will remove discovery metadata that is marked for deletion as specified in the data notification message. - A Global Discovery Catalogue should apply faceting capability as specified in the cataloguing considerations of the WCMP2 specification, as defined in OGC API Records. - A Global Discovery Catalogue will provide human-readable web pages with embedded markup using the schema.org vocabulary, thereby enabling search engines to crawl and index the content of the Global Discovery Catalogue.
-Consequently, data consumers should also be able to discover WIS content via third party search engines. - A Global Discovery Catalogue will generate and store a zip file of all WCMP2 records once a day, that will be made be accessible via HTTP. - A Global Discovery Catalogue will publish a WIS2 Notification Message of its zip file of all WCMP2 records on its centre-id's metadata topic (for example, origin/a/wis2/centre-id/metadata, where centre-id is the centre identifier of the Global Discovery Catalogue). - A Global Discovery Catalogue may initialize itself (cold start) from a zip file of all WCMP2 records published. - As a convention Global Discovery Catalogue centre-id will be tld-{centre-name}-global-
+Invalid or malformed records will be discarded and reported to the Global Monitor against the centre-id associated with the discovery metadata record. - A Global Discovery Catalogue will only update discovery metadata records to replace links for dataset subscription and notification (origin), with their equivalent links for subscription at Global Brokers (cache). - A Global Discovery Catalogue will periodically assess discovery metadata provided by NCs and DCPCs against a set of key performance indicators (KPIs) in support of continuous improvement.
+Suggestions for improvement will be reported to the Global Monitor against the centre identifier associated with the discovery metadata record. - A Global Discovery Catalogue will remove discovery metadata that are marked for deletion as specified in the data notification message. - A Global Discovery Catalogue should apply faceting capability as specified in the cataloguing considerations of the WCMP2 specification, as defined in OGC API Records. - A Global Discovery Catalogue will provide human-readable web pages with embedded markup using the schema.org vocabulary, thereby enabling search engines to crawl and index its content.
+Consequently, data consumers should be able to discover WIS content via third party search engines. - A Global Discovery Catalogue will generate and store a zip file of all WCMP2 records once a day; this file will be made be accessible via HTTP.
+The zipfile will include a directory named after the centre-id of the Global Discovery Catalogue containing all WCMP2 records. - A Global Discovery Catalogue will publish a WIS2 Notification Message of its zip file of all WCMP2 records on its centre-id's metadata topic (for example, origin/a/wis2/centre-id/metadata, where centre-id is the centre identifier of the Global Discovery Catalogue). - A Global Discovery Catalogue may initialize itself (cold start) from a zip file of all WCMP2 records published.

+• As a convention, a Global Discovery Catalogue's centre-id will be tld-{centre-name}-globaldiscovery-catalogue.

-2.7.5.2 Global Discovery Catalogue reference implementation: wis2-gdc wis2-gdc provides the functionality required for the Global Discovery Catalogue, providing the following technical functions:
+2.7.5.2 Global Discovery Catalogue reference implementation: wis2-gdc wis2-gdc provides the functionality required for the Global Discovery Catalogue, including the following technical functions:

-To provide a Global Discovery Catalogue, Members may use whichever software components they consider most appropriate to comply with WIS2 technical regulations.
+To provide a Global Discovery Catalogue, Members may use whichever software components they consider most appropriate to comply with the WIS2 technical regulations.

-To assist Members' participation in WIS2, a free and open-source Global Discovery Catalogue reference implementation is made available for download and use. wis2-gdc builds on mature and robust free and open-source software components that are widely adopted for operational use.
+To assist Members in participating in WIS2, a free and open-source Global Discovery Catalogue reference implementation, wis2-gdc, is available for download and use. wis2-gdc builds on mature and robust free and open-source software components that are widely adopted for operational use.